flutrakrasniqi/Data-Analysis/README.md

   else:
       return None
 ```
-**YY** The value that we write after `return` keyword is the category for that row.
-Beside the four combination that are declare, the function return `None`.

 Now we want to apply this function to each row and save its results into new column called ‘bug_category’.
 The `.apply` function applies a function along an axis of the DataFrame.
 As arguments we specify:
 - `the function` which will be applied and